 A conflict of interest occurs when an administrator knowingly or intentionally benefits financially from a contract with the District or a purchase made by the District.
-Administrators shall not engage in, or have a financial interest in (directly or indirectly), any activity that conflicts or raises a reasonable question of conflict with his or her responsibilities to the District.
+Administrators shall not engage in nor have a financial interest in (directly or indirectly) any activity that conflicts or raises a reasonable question of conflict with their responsibilities to the District.

-Any administrator who has reason to believe that he or she may have a conflict of interest is required to disclose the potential conflict annually on an electronic form available in HR.
+Any administrator with reason to believe that they may have a conflict of interest must disclose the potential conflict annually on an electronic form available from HR.